Germany: Far-right AfD co-chair Jörg Meuthen quits party | DW | 28.01.2022

 In doing so, he made enemies, especially in the far-right movement around the central state of Thuringia's leader Björn Höcke.

-Meuthen's relationship with the party’s recently elected parliamentary leaders, Alice Weidel and Tino Chrupalla — who is also Meuthen’s party co-leader — have been tense.
+Meuthen's relationship with the party’s recently elected parliamentary leaders, Alice Weidel and Tino Chrupalla — who also shares the party chair position with Meuthen — have been tense.

+Both Weidel and Chrupalla have continued to support the hardliners within the AfD.

 In his interview with public broadcaster ARD on friday, Meuthen also complained that the AfD had become something of a sect in its politics around the COVID-19 pandemic.